Abhishekdohare/PCA/README.md

 # PCA Analysis

-Principal component analysis (PCA) is a statistical procedure that uses an orthogonal transformation to convert a set of observations of possibly correlated variables into a set of values of linearly uncorrelated variables called principal components.
+Principal component analysis (PCA) is a statistical procedure for reduction of dimensions in a data set that uses an orthogonal transformation to convert a set of observations of possibly correlated variables into a set of values of linearly uncorrelated variables called principal components

 ## How to use